percona/psmysql-docs/docs/use-keyring-vault-component.md

 The configuration settings are either in a global configuration file or a local configuration file.

+The component communicates with the [Hashicorp Vault server](https://developer.hashicorp.com/vault/docs/install).
+Prepare the certificate and key files for a secure HTTPS connection to the server.
+You must have an organizational Certificate Authority (CA), a private vault key, and certificate for the Hashicorp Vault server instance.

+You can use [OpenSL](https://www.openssl.org/docs/man3.0/index.html) to generate these files or use existing files.
+The key files contain sensitive information.
+Store these key files and the password used to create each key in a secure location.

+You can use the Hashicorp Vault to [build your own CA](https://developer.hashicorp.com/vault/tutorials/secrets-management/pki-engine), if needed, and then create a Hashicorp Vault server certificate.

 The `component_keyring_vault.cnf` file contains the following information:

 * `read_local_config [optional]` - this option can be used only in the global configuration file.
 This option indicates whether the component should read configuration information from the local configuration file.
 The allowed values are `true` or `false`.
 If you do not use this option, the component uses only the global configuration file.